Community Care, Mutual Aid & Artivism

 A tricky element of conducting community care is knowing when it’s wanted.
-What’s the point of offering something that doesn’t really land as helpful?
-To avoid causing harm regardless of intentions, to offer without being invasive, and being informed on anything outside of my lived experience; these are things I have learned to prioritize.
+What is the purpose of offering something that doesn’t really land as helpful?
+To avoid causing harm regardless of intentions, to offer without being invasive, and being informed on details beyond my lived experience; these are things I have learned to prioritize.

-Since Naeco Studio believes in the power of artistic modalities as a way of expressing, healing, and coming together, the community care that I facilitate arts-based.
-Sometimes it’s as simple as allocating or collecting donations of artistic supplies to get the ball rolling, or calling attention to other locals towards a cause that needs intervention.
-Sometimes it’s homemade zines, personalized letters, or making crafts with someone who has requested companionship.
+Naeco Studio recognizes the power of artistic modalities as a way of expressing, healing, and coming together.
+My community care efforts typically show up as arts-based.
+Sometimes, it’s as simple as allocating or collecting donations of artistic supplies towards an initiative.
+Sometimes it’s homemade zines, personalized letters, or making crafts with someone who needs some companionship.

-Below are several instances of community care that Naeco Studio has spearheaded.
-The hope is that sharing these will inspire additional ideas of community care from those who have the means to do so.
+Below are several instances of community care that Naeco Studio has spearheaded or supported.
 If you have any leads or ideas about community care projects that you’d like to collaborate on, especially arts-based opportunities, please get in touch.

 Naeco Studio (in collaboration with Outlet Collective) was contacted to spearhead four murals in the new Maplewoods Centre at UoG.
 We orchestrated the project from planning, calls for community muralists, designing collaborative workshops, cultivating supplies, etc. Here are a few highlights from our interview with Guelph Arts Council: